irinatu17/Art-of-Tea/TESTING.md

      - try to submit an empty field set (check each section- Personal details, Shipping Info and Payment)
      - try to put an incorrect information (e.g. email without @)
      - create a large number of orders as logged in and non-logged in user, ticking or not the save-info checkbox.
-     - in the Payment section enter **4242 4242 4242 4242** card number, any expiration date in future and any CVC, and then click on the "Proceed to payment" button (this was also checked on Stripe Dashbord to see if the order was created)
+     - in the Payment section enter the testing **4242 4242 4242 4242** card number, any expiration date in future and any CVC, and then click on the "Proceed to payment" button (this was also checked on Stripe Dashbord to see if the order was created)
      - try to enter different and incomplete card numbers, the expiration date in the past to check the error messages
      - temporary comment out the code line `form.submit();` in `stripe.js` file and then try to submit the form clicking the "Proceed to payment" button.
 After that check the Stripe Dashboard and also Order model in Admin panel to make sure the order was created via webhooks and was saved to the database.
 - **Results**: